jbcodeforce/shift_left_utils/docs/recipes.md

 There are multiple choices to deploy a Flink Statement:

-1. During development phase where `confluent cli` is used with an higher level of abstractions delivered by a Makefile within the table folder.
+1. During the Flink statement development activity, `confluent cli` may be used but `shift_left table init` command created an higher level of abstraction, using a Makefile within the table folder.
+This makefile directly use the `confluent cli`.
+    ```sh
+    make create_flink_ddl
+    make create_flink_dml
+    make drop_table_<table_name>
+    ```

-1. Use the CLI to do a controlled deployment of a table.
-The tool uses the pipeline metadata to walk down the pipeline to change each table with a new version.
+1. Use the shift_left CLI to do a controlled deployment of a table.
+The tool uses the pipeline metadata to walk down the static relationship between Flink statements to build an execution plan and then deploy it.
+Data engineers should run the [`pipeline build-execution-plan`](#assess-a-flink-statement-execution-plan) to assess the deep relationship between statements and understand the state of running Flink jobs.

-1. The CLI has a mode to delete all tables of a pipelines and redeploy each them with a control manner to avoid overloading the Flink JobManager
+1. Deploy statements:

+    *  Deploy for one table without updating ancestors.
+It will start ancestors not just started.
 The deployment will take the full pipeline from the source to sink giving a sink table name.

-#### Using the deploy pipeline command

-The pipeline management, requirements and approach are details in the [pipeline management chapter.](./pipeline_mgr.md) The following are commands to use for common use cases:
+    ```sh
+    shift_left pipeline deploy --from-table p1_fct_order
+    ```

+    * Deploy for one table and restart its ancestors
+    ```sh
+    shift_left pipeline deploy --from-table p1_fct_order --force-ancestors
+    ```
+    * Deploy one table and its children
+    ```sh
+    shift_left pipeline deploy  --from-table p1_fct_order --may-start-children
+    ```
+    *  Which can be combined to start everything within the scope of a pipeline
+    ```sh
+    pipeline deploy --from-table p1_fct_order  --force-ancestors --may-start-children
+    ```
+    *  Which can be combined to start everything within the scope of a pipeline, defaulting to the given compute-pool-id if not found:
+    ```sh
+    pipeline deploy --from-table p1_fct_order  --force-ancestors --may-start-children --compute-pool-id lfcp-2...
+    ```
+    * Deploy a set of tables within the same layer:
+    ```sh
+    pipeline deploy --dir $PIPELINES/sources/p2 --force-ancestors --may-start-children
+    ```
-* Deploy a sink table (Fact, Dimension or View)
+    * Deploy a set of tables for a given product:
+    ```sh
+    pipeline deploy --product-name p2 --force-ancestors --may-start-children
+    ```

 ## Troubleshooting the CLI